-However, as you can see by the numbers in the image above, the blog post on how to find clients for your recruiting business has clearly been done to death.
+However, as you can see by the numbers in the image above, the blog post on how to find clients for your recruiting business or staffing agency has clearly been done to death.
 I’m therefore not going to bother re-writing another basic post with a title like “How to get clients in the recruitment business” and waste your time.
 Rather, I’ve created a list post with a twist.

 Instead of restating a bunch of obvious “tips” for finding new clients that every recruiter should know on day one, I’ve listed the basic idea for reference purposes and then added a twist that will either make it easier to implement or show you how to implement it more effectively.